 So what can they do to avoid it?

-And this goes for all year round.
+And this goes for all year round, okay?

-Okay, and try not to break these rules.
+And try not to break these rules.

-Um, what they want to do to change this lack of energy and to get rid of this bloat is for sure go on a gluten-free diet.
+What they want to do to change this lack of energy and to get rid of this bloat is for sure go on a gluten-free diet.

-They need to also stay away from all fried foods forever.
+And that means everyone in the entire household, they need to also stay away from all fried foods forever.

 If you want to fast track aging, eat fried foods.

-Um it's so terrible for you.
+It's so terrible for you.

-No nitrates, no nitrates, um nitrates.
+No nitrates, no nitrates, nitrites.

-Uh they want to use real butter, not margarine, and they want to use lots and lots of salt.
+They want to use real butter, not margarine, and they want to use lots and lots of salt.

-Everybody says, Oh, but that's okay.
+Everybody says, oh, but that's okay.

 But here's the thing.

-Unless you have plucked that coconut off the tree and you grind it up and you get the oil out of it and you eat it in the first ten minutes, it's not healthy for you.
+Unless you have plucked that coconut off the tree and you grind it up and you get the oil out of it and you eat it in the first 10 minutes, it's not healthy for you.

 Wow.